The Story

 - The person who actually created the intellectual property that put food on the table was being told how he should do his job by his helper.

 - Surely it would have been more comfortable and efficient to clear a space and work on a hard surface, than to drape a cloth over stacks of paper.
 Surely Bill needed a minimum surface on which to work, too.
 Could she not simply use Bill's work surface?
-Or did Anna drape the cloth over the stacks of paper because the very sight of them upset her?
+Or did Ann drape the cloth over the stacks of paper because the very sight of them upset her?

 - Was the cloth, and the day, a way of saying buy me my own desk, you cheapskate?